AshutoshLembhe/Shell-Scripting/README.md

 Some Basic commands for before starting scripting.
 All these commands need to be typed in ubuntu terminal window.
+0) ./filename.sh - This command is written in terminal to execute your shell file.

 1)cat /etc/shell - Tells types of bash you have on the system 2)which bash - location of the bash file where it will be stored